 Sentences are the penalties imposed by courts for breaking the law.
 Sentences are made using laws and rules set down by Parliament and other court decisions.

 We include this brief overview of sentencing so you understand more about Magistrates' Courts, but your lawyer is the best person to talk to about the details of your particular matter.

-A diversion program is a way to account for the person to account for their actions and make amends, but avoid a criminal record.
-Diversion programs usually involve court orders to perform activities such as completing treatment or behaviour change programs, and writing a letter of apology to the victim.
+A diversion program is a for the person to account for their actions and make amends, but avoid a criminal record.
+Diversion programs usually involve court orders to perform activities such as completing treatment or behaviour change programs, or writing a letter of apology to the victim.